wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-deploy-sharepoint-2010.md

 ## Provisioning process

 The image library in Azure provides the list of available preconfigured virtual machines.
 Users can publish SharePoint Server, SQL Server, Windows Server, and other ISO/VHDs to the image library.
 To simplify the creation of virtual machines, base images are created and published to the library.
 Authorized users can use these images to generate the desired virtual machine.
-For more information, go to [Create a virtual machine running Windows in the Azure preview portal](/documentation/articles/virtual-machines-windows-tutorial).
+For more information, go to [Create a virtual machine running Windows in the Azure Management Portal](/documentation/articles/virtual-machines-windows-tutorial-classic-portal).
 Figure 1 shows the basic steps for creating a virtual machine using the Azure Management Portal.

 ![azure-sharepoint-wp-13](./media/virtual-machines-deploy-sharepoint-2010/azure-sharepoint-wp-2.png)